expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 - **Web**
   - This web guide was written in January 2020 (FBSDK is known to have breaking changes *very* often).
   - Projects must be secure (using `https`) and using `localhost`.
-Start your project with `expo start:web --https` then change the IP in the URL bar to be `https://localhost:19006`.
+Start your project with `expo start:web --https --localhost`.
-  - In the Facebook Developer Console be sure to add `https://localhost:19006` to the "App Domains".
-Be sure you're testing on the correct port `19006`.
+  - In the Facebook Developer Console be sure to add `localhost` to the "App Domains".
   - You'll need to whitelist `localhost` by navigating to **Settings > Basic > Add Platform** and selecting "Website".
+Then set the "Site URL" to `https://localhost:19006` for debugging.
     - If you don't do this you may see the following error when attempting to log out: "Refused to display 'https://www.facebook.com/home.php' in a frame because it set 'X-Frame-Options' to 'deny'."

 ## API